Live in Volunteers

 When can I volunteer?

-Generally we would like you to commit to at least two months.
+Generally, we would like you to commit to at least one month.
 We encourage you to consider this time frame as most of our volunteers find that this gives you time to settle into your new lifestyle, build a relationship with the community and really develop your own practice.